 To be considered for admission to an undergraduate program, applicants must submit the following:

 International students must self-certify as to successful completion of the equivalent of Grade 12 in a U.S. secondary school and provide evidence of successful completion of a program considered to be equivalent to an accredited high school diploma or GED certificate.
 Your international academic transcript must be evaluated and certified by a National Association of Credential Evaluation Services member organization.
 Please request that the certifying organization’s report be sent directly to the registrar at Waldorf College.

 International Students who are citizens of a country where English is not the primary language are required to submit one of the following prior to admission:

-Official Copy of TOEFL (Test of English as a Foreign Language) Requirements for admission into our degree programs include: A minimum of 500 in the paper-based version or 61 in the internet-based version.
+Official TOEFL (Test of English as a Foreign Language) Requirements for admission into our degree programs include: A minimum of 500 in the paper-based version or 61 in the internet-based version.

 International English Language Testing System Exam (IELTS): A minimum of a Band 5 or higher is required.